smanolloff/qwop-gym/README.md

 * the env is _performant_ - perfect for on-policy algorithms as observations can be collected at great speeds (more than 2000 observations/sec on an Apple M2 CPU - orders of magnitute faster than the other QWOP RL envs).
-* the env satisfies the _Markov property_ - there are no race conditions and randomness can be removed if desired, so recorded episodes are 100% replayable
+* the env is _deterministic_ - there are no race conditions and randomness can be removed if desired.
+Replaying recorded actions produces the same result.
 * the env has a _simple reward model_ and compared to other QWOP envs, it is less biased, eg. no special logic for stuff like _knee bending_, _low torso height_, _vertical movement_, etc.